 A package schedule is easy to set up.
 Simply follow these steps:

-- In SQL-RD, click on the Package Schedule Wizard.
+- In PBRS, click on the Package Schedule Wizard.
 Name your package and select the schedule for your report.

 - In the Reports tab, click Add to add a report.
 Enter your Reporting Service URL, and then browse to the report you wish to add to the package.